There's an invisible follower contract between brands and their online following. If you could read such a contract, what would it say?

 Instead, they focus more on the how — how do I get people to follow?

-In each and every single act of following, there’s a fundamental time displacement:
+In each single act of following, there’s a critical time displacement:

-You follow (present) on faith (future) from trust (past).
+You follow (now) on faith (future) from trust (past).

 Or, in another way of putting it:

 There’s an invisible contract between the brand and the follower.
 Now, if such a contract were visible, what would it say?

 (I) Yes, I’m now following you.